 Understand your tools

 Take a greater interest in your tools by trying to master them.
 Learn new cutting skills, get a better understanding of what your oven is capable of and try not to rely on fad tools that are just glorified knives.
 While there are some useful tools such as a food processor that can speed up cooking certain meals, your knife should be your best friend in the kitchen.
+And you can store the best knife sharpener to sharpen your knife quickly.

 Try new foods